 2.1 Boundary Review.
 No further information is currently available as to when the Boundary Review will commence.
 The previous reason for the delay was because Natural England's (NE) staff were involved in the Suffolk Coast and Heath's AONB Boundary Review.
-That has now reached an advanced stage where NE have published a Notice that it proposes to make an Order designating additional land as AONB.
+That has now reached an advanced stage where NE has published a Notice that it proposes to make an Order designating additional land as AONB.
 Once confirmed by the Secretary of State for Defra the review will be completed.

-NE had indicated that the Surrey boundary review should await the Government's Glover Review of Protected Landscapes expected in September.
+NE had indicated that the Surrey Hills AONB boundary review should await the Government's Glover Review of Protected Landscapes expected in September.
 We understand that the Glover Review Panel are possibly concerned that any boundary reviews should await the outcome of their work.

 2.2 Local Plan update.
 The CPRE's legal challenge to the Waverley Local Plan Part 1, essentially about the proposed new housing provision, was dismissed in the High Court.
-Unsatisfied with the reasoning given in that High Court decision the CPRE has gained leave to take its appeal further to the Court of Appeal.
+The CPRE was dissatisfied with the judge's reasoning relating to the Inspector's requirement that the Plan provides for half of Woking's unmet housing need and have gained leave to take its appeal in this respect further to the Court of Appeal.
+The case is expected to be heard this month and any news will be reported orally at the meeting.

 Towards the end of last year Waverley Borough Council deferred the Officers' recommended revision of its Waverley Local Part 2 in order to carry out further consultations.
 That revised version of the Plan which is more detailed than Local Plan Part 1 provided for several housing allocation in the AONB in Milford and Haslemere to be deleted.
 That welcome move demonstrated the Council had heeded objections to those proposals affecting the AONB.
+Further, the new Witley Neighbourhood Plan has preferred the Parish's housing allocation to be mostly at the Secretts site towards the centre of Milford rather than the remaining AONB sites the Borough Council had still proposed for Milford.